thelost-ion/Steel-defect-prediction/README.md

 This project uses various machine learning models to detect surface defects in steel from structured tabular data.
 Models include Decision Trees, Random Forests, XGBoost, and more.

 ## Files
-- `steel_defect_detection.ipynb`: The main notebook with all analysis and modeling.
+- `Project.ipynb`: The main notebook with all analysis and modeling.
 - `submission.csv`: Final submission file with predicted probabilities.

 ## Defect Categories